CULTURE IS THE MAIN KEYPOINT OF MILANO’S LATEST RELAUNCH

 The refectory at Santa Maria delle Grazie hosts one the most important fresco worldwide, The last Supper by Leonardo da Vinci, who painted it upon request of Ludovico il Moro during his long stay in Milan serving the Sforza family.

-An extraordinary open-air museum where the great sculptors of 20th century have left their works and thoughts about the idea of death.
-The walkways are studded with monuments dedicated to the memory of great men who have passed away.
 The area closed to the Basilica hosts sacred works of immense value and a jewel of the Renaissance: the chapel by Pontinari.
 The museo Diocesiano, instead, houses more than 700 pieces with religious significance dated between 4th and 21th century.

 DO YOU LOVE ART?
 THEN MILANO WILL SATISFY YOUR CRAVINGS